 – Family farms do not release a lot of production compared to large agricultural companies.

 Of course, Slovenia’s agriculture can go unnoticed, but no one can deny its status as a wine country.

 Slovenia is also a wine country.
-About 800,000 to 900,000 hectoliters of wine are produced per year, for a vineyard area of 21,500 hectares.
+About 800,000 to 900,000 hectoliters of wine are produced per year for a vineyard area of 21,500 hectares.
 White wine accounts for about 75% of production.
-Due to the high consumption of wine in Slovenia, 30% of the production has only the status of table wine (namizno vino) but most of the wine production can apply for the classification of quality wine (vrhunsko ).
-A growing number of producers have chosen this route and their wines are at the level of those of Western Europe.
+Due to the high consumption of wine in Slovenia, 30% of the production has only the status of table wine (namizno vino).
+Still, most wine production can apply for the classification of quality wine (vrhunsko ).
+A growing number of producers have chosen this route, and their wines are at the level of those of Western Europe.